 Despite her break with musical conventions Rosetta's persistence led to even more popularity.
 In 1938, she landed a contract with Decca Records and was also in demand to perform with big bands leading to a seven year contract with the band leader Lucky Millinder.
 In this contract was embedded a clause that required her to sing music she was assigned, none of which came from the gospel repertoire.
 Songs like "Tall Skinny Papa" had risqué undertones that offended many lovers of Gospel music.
 The biographer Gayle Wald noted that it is unclear if Rosetta truly wanted to sing Jazz lyrics with Millinder's band, or not; but eventually having gained enough fame in her own rite, Rosetta turned back to Gospel songs, delivered in an upbeat, Jazz style.

-Later in the 1960s Rosetta continued to attract audiences and she became popular in Great Britain.
-British young people knew about American Blues and Gospel music from syndicated radio broadcasts and recordings.
+Later in the 1960s, Rosetta continued to attract audiences and she became popular in Great Britain.
+British young people knew about American Blues and Gospel music from syndicated American radio broadcasts and recordings.
 In the summer of 1964, Rosetta was booked with Granada Television to perform with other blues and gospel musicians, including the great Muddy Waters from Chicago, on a Folk, Blues, and Gospel television special.
 The program was filmed at an abandoned train station.
-And like many African-American musicians of that time, the treatment they experienced offstage at British hotels and restaurants was a welcome change from American racial segregation.
+And like many African-American musicians of that time, the favorable treatment they experienced offstage at British hotels and restaurants was a welcome change from racially segregated American establishments.